 The course will alternate short lectures, students’ presentations, and applied exercises, and will link big theoretical and normative questions with real world examples.
 Class participation is essential as interactivity and learning from each other are at the core of what should be an enjoyable and not just useful experience.
 Active participation involves comments and questions based on the required literature, the lecture, and the presentations.

 - Appropriate level understanding and critical review of the social science literature in the field of political communication.

-- Conceptual frames and research skills for the analysis of political communication; ability to assess a range of theories and methods
+- Conceptual frames and research skills for the analysis of political communication in contemporary political systems; ability to assess a range of theories and methods

 - Apply theories and methods to developments and issues not specifically covered by the course

-Students need to give a presentation on a topic to be covered in class based on background / recommended readings, internet searches, and the required readings.
-Clear guidelines for preparing and delivering these presentations will be discussed during the first class of the course.
+Students need to give a presentation based on the required readings presentation on a topic to be covered in class based on background / recommended readings, internet searches, and the required readings.
+Clear guidelines for preparing and delivering these presentations will be discussed in the first class of the course.
 Students need to prepare handouts for the presentations.
-Handouts will represent 50% of the grade on presentations, and final revised versions have to be submitted before the end of the term.
+Handouts will be graded: 1/3 of the grade for the handout and 2/3 for the presentation.

 15 % - Class participation

 Grading will take into consideration the active and meaningful participation of students in class discussions.
 It is essential that you make your contributions in a constructive way, based on a careful and critical reading of all required materials, and facilitating that everyone in class gets involved in a civil and focused discussion.
 15 % - Exercises Individual and group exercises will be assigned for some of the classes.
 The frequency and content of the exercises depends on the number of students registered.
 The aim of the exercises is to apply key concepts from readings and cases presented in class to similar examples and real-life problems that students should be able to critically analyze.
 Detailed instructions for exercises will be given prior to the tasks.